projen/projen/API.md

 [github.AutoMergeOptions](#projen-github-automergeoptions)|*No description*
 [github.DependabotIgnore](#projen-github-dependabotignore)|You can use the `ignore` option to customize which dependencies are updated.
 [github.DependabotOptions](#projen-github-dependabotoptions)|*No description*
-[github.DependabotRegistry](#projen-github-dependabotregistry)|Use to add private registry support for dependabot.
+[github.DependabotRegistry](#projen-github-dependabotregistry)|Use to add private registry support for dependabot https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates#configuration-options-for-private-registries.
 [github.GitHubOptions](#projen-github-githuboptions)|*No description*
 [github.MergifyConditionalOperator](#projen-github-mergifyconditionaloperator)|The Mergify conditional operators that can be used are: `or` and `and`.
 [github.MergifyOptions](#projen-github-mergifyoptions)|*No description*